wilsonmar/mac-setup/README.md

 1. When "Terminal.app" is highlighted, click it with your mouse or press the <strong>return</strong> key to launch the Terminal.app program selected.

-   The default Terminal CLI (Command Line Interface) prompt shown begins with the <strong>user name</strong>.
+   The default Terminal CLI (Command Line Interface) prompt begins with the <strong>user name</strong> value defined in the <tt>PS1</tt> system variable that the automation script changes.

-   We will later customize the prompt shown by changing the <tt>PS1</tt> variable.
+   ### Basic CLI commands

 1. Type <tt>pwd</tt> to see the "present working directory", which is the current folder you are in.
 The path shown is also stored in a variable named <tt>$HOME</tt>.

 1. Type <tt>ls -al</tt> to see the default folders and files in your $HOME folder.
 The <tt>-al</tt> parameter specifies to show all folders and files as a list.

-1. To reduce text wrapping the next line, expand the width of your Terminal window by dragging the right edge with your mouse.
+1. To reduce <strong>text wrapping</strong> of long lines, expand the width of your Terminal window by dragging the right edge with your mouse.

    <a name="KeyboardAliases"></a>